 Lone Mountain is one of 4 trailless peaks below Slide Mountain south of the Burroughs Range.
-At 3,721′ it ranks 16th of the Catskill 35 high peaks and is a required climb for the Catskill 3500 Club.
-The 4 peaks of Lone, Rocky, Balsam Cap, and Friday are collectively known as the “Bushwhack Range”.
+At 3,721′, it ranks 16th of the Catskill 35 high peaks and is a required climb for the Catskill 3500 Club.
+The four peaks of Lone, Rocky, Balsam Cap and Friday are collectively known as the “Bushwhack Range.”
 You’ll need a map and compass to navigate this peak.
 Lone is the westernmost peak in the range just northeast of Table Mountain (see top image).
-Each peak can be hiked individually maximizing the experience or in combination maximizing the endeavor.
+Each peak can be hiked individually, maximizing the experience or, in combination, maximizing the endeavor.

-On his 1880 “Map of the Catskill Mountains”, Arnold Guyot included Lone as part of the “Slide Mountain Chain” which spanned from Slide to Belleayre Mountain with Lone being a ridge from the summit of Slide.
-In his report in the The American Journal of Science in 1880, Guyot states regarding Slide “From its broad triangular top it sends a ridge south east… and terminates in the Lone Mountain 3670 feet, by which it is almost connected with the Wittemberg chain” (his spelling).
+In his 1880 “Map of the Catskill Mountains,” Arnold Guyot included Lone as part of the “Slide Mountain Chain,” which spanned from Slide to Belleayre Mountain, with Lone being a ridge from the summit of Slide.
+In his report in The American Journal of Science in 1880, Guyot states regarding Slide, “From its broad triangular top it sends a ridge southeast… and terminates in the Lone Mountain 3670 feet, by which it is almost connected with the Wittemberg chain” (his spelling).
 Was his naming of the peak simply that the mountain stood alone?

 Based on his map, measured elevation, and description, the Lone referred to by Guyot is probably today’s Balsam Cap.
-If it was, his naming was fitting as Balsam Cap can feel as one of the most lonely places in the Catskills.
-Currently Lone Mountain and other peaks in the Bushwhack Range may be viewed as a part of the Peekamoose Range as suggested by Michael Kudish in his book “The Catskill Forest: A History”.
+If it was, his naming was fitting as Balsam Cap can feel like one of the most lonely places in the Catskills.
+Currently, Lone Mountain and other peaks in the Bushwhack Range may be viewed as a part of the Peekamoose Range, as suggested by Michael Kudish in his book “The Catskill Forest: A History.”

 The most common approach is from Denning and the Fisherman’s Path.
-Another and more difficult approach is from Peekamoose Road which requires a climb of Peekamoose and crossing thebetween Table and Lone.
-Of course one can hike the range from the shoulder of Cornell crossing the entire range making this one of the most arduous and grand off-trail adventures in the Catskills.
-In fact, there are many combinations and approaches for all peaks in this range.
+Another and more challenging approach is from Peekamoose Road, which requires a climb of Peekamoose and crossing the col between Table and Lone.
+Of course, one can hike the range from Cornell’s shoulder, crossing the entire range making this one of the most arduous and grand off-trail adventures in the Catskills.
+There are many combinations and approaches for all peaks in this range.

-In this description we will climb Lone Mountain from Denning and return over Table back to the trail head.
-The Denning Road trail head is one of the most remote in the Catskills, make sure your car is in good working order.
+In this description, we will climb off-trail peak Lone Mountain from Denning and return over Table back to the trailhead.
+The Denning Road trailhead is one of the most remote in the Catskills; make sure your car is in good working order.
 The parking area is large and can accommodate approximately 20 cars.
-It is located on Denning Road, 3.5 miles north east of its intersection with New Road.
+It is located on Denning Road, 3.5 miles northeast of its intersection with New Road.

-The trail register and kiosk is at the east end of the parking area.
-Please sign in as you will be in remote areas eventually without trails.
-You begin your hike on the yellow blazed Phoenicia East Branch Trail.
-The section between the trail head to the junction with the Peekamoose – Table Trail is on private land, please stay on the trail.
+The trail register and kiosk are at the east end of the parking area.
+Please sign in as you will be in remote regions eventually without trails.
+You begin your hike on the yellow-blazed Phoenicia East Branch Trail.
+The section between the trailhead to the junction with the Peekamoose – Table Trail is on private land; please stay on the trail.

 Phoenicia East Branch Trail to Peekamoose – Table Trail